 - The number of complaints received;

-- The outcome of complaints (eg not upheld, or upheld and redress provided);
+- The outcome of complaints (e.g. not upheld, or upheld and redress provided);

 - Issues arising from complaints;

 - Systemic issues identified; and

 - Number of requests for review of complaint handling.

-All Branch quarterly reports are to be emailed to the National Secretary by the Branch CHO the first working day of February, May, August and November or on occurrence for complaints about matters of a very serious nature.
+All Branch half-yearly reports are to be emailed to the National Secretary by the Branch CHO the first working day of February and August or on occurrence for complaints about matters of a very serious nature.
 Nil returns are required.